Looking for the best podcasting hosting sites in 2022?

 Your Podcast length

 But the answer is that there is no specific length.
-It depends on you and what you want to archive or the information you want to pass across your listeners.
+It depends on what you want to archive or the information you want to pass across your listeners.

 There is no actual length for a podcast episode.

-Some Podcast can take averages of 2 hours per episode while some shows are 25 – 30 minutes long.
-But make sure it worth the time of the listeners.
+Some Podcasts can take averages of 2 hours per episode, while some shows are 25 – 30 minutes long.
+But make sure it is worth the time of the listeners.

-All podcast can benefit from editing, so be sure to cut out the parts of the episode that don’t add any value to the listener.
+All podcasts can benefit from editing, so be sure to cut out the parts of the episode that don’t add any value to the listener.

 If you’re producing high quality and engaging content, people will keep listening.

-Now that your podcast is ready, it is time to talk about podcast schedule.
+Now that your podcast is ready, it is time to discuss the podcast schedule.